- The driver assessment process

 - Licensing policies and procedures

 High standards of achievement are set in this intensive course, to reflect the level of responsibility assumed by a qualified driving assessor.
-Participants are required to complete both driving and theoretical course components including a practical driving test and assignments that must be submitted during the course.
+Full time attendance is required and assignments must be submitted during the course (sessions are recorded with links provided).
 All assessment tasks are graded at a level appropriate for a post-graduate subject and a satisfactory standard must be achieved before a certificate of course completion and a driving assessor registration number is issued.

-To be eligible to enrol applicants must be a qualified Occupational Therapist; provide a certified copy of their occupational therapy degree or their AHPRA number during the course; have a minimum of two years postgraduate experience; and, hold a current driver’s license.
+Applicants must be qualified occupational therapists, provide a certified copy of their occupational therapy degree or their AHPRA number during the course, have a minimum of two years postgraduate experience and hold a current drivers’ license.

-This course is presented over 2 weeks face-to-face from 9am to 4:30pm, Monday to Friday.
-Morning tea, lunch and afternoon tea is provided.
+This course is presented over 5 weeks online from 9am to 4:30pm, Tuesday and Friday of each week.

 Please contact Beth Cheal for further information: firstname.lastname@example.org